FAQs for the Sweet v. McMahon Settlement

 There are two types of FFEL(P) loans: some are held by the government, and some are held by private bank lenders.
 Loans held by private bank lenders are known as “commercially held FFELs.”

 FFEL and FFELP loans are considered “federal student loans” for purposes of the settlement.
 This means that, if you are entitled to relief through the settlement, any FFEL and FFELP loans that were the subject of your BD claim(s) will be discharged.
-If you consolidated FFEL loans from multiple schools into one or more FFEL consolidation loans, only the portion of the consolidation loan(s) that relates to the school(s) covered by your BD application will be discharged.
+If you consolidated FFEL loans from multiple schools into one or more FFEL consolidation loans, only the portion of the consolidation loan(s) that relates to the school(s) covered by your borrower defense application will be discharged.

 -